designing2026/designing2026.github.io/index.md

 ## Submission Instructions

-- Contributions should be submitted through the [EasyChair site](https://easychair.org/conferences/?conf=designing2024).
+- Contributions are submitted through the [EasyChair site](https://easychair.org/conferences/?conf=designing2024).
 - Workshop proceedings will be published in the ACM Digital Library.
-- Submissions should use the official ACM Primary Article Template, which can be obtained from the [ACM Proceedings Template](https://www.acm.org/publications/proceedings-template) page.
+- Submissions should be written in the official ACM Primary Article Template, which can be obtained from the [ACM Proceedings Template](https://www.acm.org/publications/proceedings-template) page.
-- LaTeX users should use the following document class: \documentclass[sigconf,review]{acmart}
+- For LaTeX users, please use the following document class: \documentclass[sigconf,review]{acmart}

 ## Workshop Program